Silicon Solar Cells Trends, Manufacturing

 Working principle of Photovoltaic Cell is similar to that of a diode.
 In PV cell, when light whose energy (hv) is greater than the band gap of the semiconductor used, the light get trapped and used to produce current.

-How do solar cells convert sunlight into electricity?
+How do solar cells produce electricity?

-• What are the technologies of solar cells
+• There are several main types of new solar cells

-What are the technologies of solar cells
+There are several main types of new solar cells

 Most solar cells can be divided into three different types: crystalline silicon solar cells, thin-film solar cells, and third-generation solar cells.

-FAQs about What are the technologies of solar cells
+FAQs about There are several main types of new solar cells

 What are solar cells?